find your perfect LLM program

 Legal Practice Course (LPC): an Overview

-From September 2021, the Solicitors Qualifying Examination (SQE) is being phased in as the new centralised way to qualify as a solicitor in England and Wales.
-It will replace the Legal Practice Course (LPC), which is the former route to practicing law, and once the transitional phase is over law schools in England and Wales will stop offering the LPC.
-The SQE is a new system of exams divided into two stages – SQE1 and SQE2 – that will be introduced from September 2021, and all prospective candidates will have to pass both stages of exams to qualify as a solicitor.
+From September 2021, the Solicitors Qualifying Examination (SQE) was phased in as the new centralised way to qualify as a solicitor in England and Wales.
+It has replaced the Legal Practice Course (LPC), which is the former route to practicing law, and law schools in England and Wales have stopped offering the LPC.
+The SQE is a new system of exams divided into two stages – SQE1 and SQE2 – and all prospective candidates have to pass both stages of exams to qualify as a solicitor.
 As well as passing both stages of the SQE, prospective candidates must complete two years of Qualifying Work Experience (QWE) and demonstrate that they have suitable character to work in this field.

 Put simply, to qualify as a solicitor in England and Wales through the new SQE route you need to: